playlyfe/playlyfe-js-sdk/README.md

 ## Complete Example
-Below is a complete simple single page application that fetches and displays the player's profile information after logging in.
+Below is a simple single page application that opens up a notification stream to receive notifications.

     <!DOCTYPE html>
     <html>